Ziang-Lu/Design-Patterns/3-Structural Patterns/8-Adapter Pattern/Adapter Pattern.md

 ## Benefits

-* <u>Successfully integrates two indepenent or incompatible systems</u>
+* Successfully integrates two indepenent or incompatible systems
-* Since the adapter helps keeping the codes for parsing information separated, we <u>avoid the codes for parsing information to be part of the core application</u>.
+* Since the adapter helps keeping the codes for parsing information separated, we avoid the codes for parsing information to be part of the core application.
-* <u>Whenever there is a change in the outside interface, all we need to modify is the Adapter Pattern module, and the rest of the application won't be affected.</u>
+* Whenever there is a change in the outside interface, all we need to modify is the Adapter Pattern module, and the rest of the application won't be affected.